OpenGATE/Gate/docs/defining_a_geometry.rst

 The *hole* volume is repeated 5 times each 5 cm along the Y axis and twice each 15 cm along the Z axis.
-The application of this cubic array repeater is illustrated in figure 3.10.
+The application of this cubic array repeater is illustrated in figure :numref:`avant_cubic`.

 .. figure:: avant_cubic.jpg
    :alt: Figure 14: avant_cubic